sludin/polychat_dissector/README.md

 And then start/restart wireshark.

-If someone builds bianries for other version / os I am happy to host them here.
+If someone builds binaries for other version / os I am happy to host them here.